Rose Value™ — QOL Improvement Contributions

 Functional value of product: High Abbe number, lightweight, high impact resistance, high refractive index

-“Improving comfort in people’s lives” is an element for realizing the social contribution “enriching life and society,” which is the broader concept, and simply “becoming more convenient/comfortable” is not considered applicable.
-For example, ophthalmic lens material products with medium or lower refractive indices are certified as Rose Value™ under “supporting physical well-being,” but not certified as Rose Value™ from an “improving comfort in people’s lives” perspective due to the size of the impact of contributions being insufficient.
-The focus is on whether they help solve social challenges, and we seek advice and views from external experts regarding the validity of certification in terms of size of the impact of social contribution.
+“Improving comfort in people’s lives” is an element for realizing the social contribution of “Enriching life and society,” which is the broader concept, and simply “becoming more convenient/comfortable” is not considered applicable.
+For example, ophthalmic lens material products with medium or lower refractive indices are certified as Rose Value™ under “Supporting physical well-being,” but not certified as Rose Value™ from the perspective of “Improving comfort in people’s lives” due to insufficient contribution impact.
+The focus is on whether they help solve social challenges, and we seek advice and views from external experts regarding the validity of certification in terms of the impact of social contribution.

 Expectations from external expert (Rose Value™ advisor)